fishd72/dplab/README.md

 1. Clone this repository to your local Mac
 2. Amend the Vagrant base box location from the Vagrantfile to your preferred Vagrant Ubuntu box
 3. Run `vagrant up` from within the working Vagrant folder
+4. By default, the webserver will be using post 8081.

 ## More to come...!